ozgur-can/Graphql-React-Demo/README.md

-# countries-explorer
+# rick-and-morty-graphql-lowdb

-a project that uses graphql + react
+In this project, used static json data for graphql server and printed on a react client